Date: April 21, 2026

 Let’s start with the basic question: why create something like this at all?

-However, there’s often not a good starting point for disaster medicine for students or residents or other learners.
+However, there’s often no good starting point in disaster medicine for students, residents, or other learners.

 That’s the space the Disaster Medicine Handbook is trying to fill.
 It was built for the person who is curious, motivated, maybe a little intimidated, and looking for a place to begin.